Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 - nservicebus/managing-nservicebus-using-powershell
 ---

-Particular provides a PowerShell module to make it easy to setup a computer to run NServiceBus.
+A PowerShell module that sets up a computer to run NServiceBus.

 The PowerShell module provides cmdlets to assist with: